 - Swelling – Some of the above conditions/injuries will cause swelling.

 - A Warm Leg – A swollen leg will often feel warm to the touch.
-If your cat’s leg is warm and swollen, you can be certain they are feeling some degree of pain if they are not showing it.
+If your cat’s leg is warm and swollen, you can be certain he is experiencing some degree of pain if he is not showing it.

-- Refusing to Let you Touch the Leg – If your cat refuses to let you touch their leg/paw, this suggests it may be in pain.
+- Refusing to Let You Touch the Leg – If your cat refuses to let you touch his leg/paw, this suggests that he may be in pain.
 Hissing, spitting, or scratching when you come close are signs you should take your cat to the vet.
 You should never manipulate or stretch your cat’s leg when inspecting it as you may cause further damage.

-- Dried-On Blood or Bodily Fluids – If a cat has a small laceration in their skin and bleeds a little, it’ll usually lick the blood away quite quickly to stay clean.
-If you see lots of dried-on blood on your cat’s leg (in a place they can easily reach to clean with their tongue), this suggests it is very fatigued and may be in discomfort.
+- Dried-On Blood or Bodily Fluids – If a cat has a small laceration on his skin that bleeds, then he’ll lick the blood away to stay clean.
+If you see lots of dried-on blood on your cat’s leg (in a place that he can reach with his tongue), this suggests that he fatigued and in discomfort.

-- Loss of Appetite – A cat with a minor injury may temporarily eat less because it is too much effort to get to their food bowl.
-However, if it is refusing to eat even when food is brought to them, it may be in a lot of pain.
+- Loss of Appetite – A cat with a minor injury may temporarily eat less because it is too much effort to get to his food bowl.
+However, if he is refusing to eat, even when food is brought to him, then he may be in a lot of pain.

-If your cat is limping and has any of the above symptoms/behaviors, this suggests it could be hurting.
-Even if they are not in pain, the cause behind their limp may still require treatment.
+If your cat is limping and has any of the above symptoms/behaviors, this suggests that he could be hurting.
+Even if he is not in pain, the cause behind their limp could still require treatment.

 Cat Limping Due to Soft Tissue Injury

 Soft tissue injuries are fairly common in cats.
-A soft tissue injury is an injury to the muscles, ligaments, or tendons that surround the bones.
+This is an injury to the muscles, ligaments, or tendons that surround the bones.
 These injuries can be caused by:

 - Overreaching when jumping and leaping